FAQs are listed below the Rules

 - To be eligible for competition, and to receive your time splits, you must enter and exit timed sections during the posted times they are open.
 Failure to enter and exit timed sections while they are open is the riders sole responsibility.
 All timed sections are open for specific durations; you must enter and exit each timed section during the specified scheduled time each section is open.
 This is figured on an average progression speed between 20 mph and 10 mph (note: this is not average ride speed, this is average progression speed and includes all stopped time, i.e total time)

-- Rider may use any standard bicycle that has two wheels and is not a recumbent.
+- Riders may use any standard bicycle that has two wheels and is not a recumbent.
 This includes Road bikes, TT bikes, and mountain bikes.

 - No recumbent bicycles allowed